amcali/project-online-order/README.md

 To customise to each user's expierience, the website has been set up to require the user to have an account in order to place an order.

+Initially upon the landing page, the carousel gives visual insight as to what the website is about.
+Further information about the website and its features are provided in the about page.
+Users who have an account and are authorised upon login will have access to different pages.

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.